dcslab-bc/cosmos-sdk/x/staking/spec/01_state.md

   tombstoning, an unbonding of all their delegations begins.
 All delegations must then wait the UnbondingTime before their tokens are moved to their accounts from the `BondedPool`.

-Validators objects should be primarily stored and accessed by the `OperatorAddr`, an SDK validator address for the operator of the validator.
+`OperatorAddr`, an SDK validator address for the operator of the validator.
 Two additional indices are maintained per validator object in order to fulfill required lookups for slashing and validator-set updates.
 A third special index